 Your application will be evaluated on the basis of the candidate you are today.
 It only makes sense, then, to put your best foot forward by ensuring that all of your latest experience and accomplishments are detailed on your business school resume.
 Be sure to regularly update your resume with your most recent responsibilities at work to demonstrate impressive growth and positive momentum.

 Don’t worry if your career is just getting underway, though!
-Many business schools, like the Graduate School of Management at Marquette University, do not require professional work experience for admission to their MBA or master’s degree programs.
+Many business schools, like the Graduate School of Management at Marquette University, do not require professional work experience for admission to their MBA program.
 If this is the case for you, be sure to highlight accomplishments or subjects of study in your most recent academic experience that emphasize your professional ambition.

 4. Don’t hide gaps, but be ready to speak about them.